freshquest/freshquest/README.md

 *Note:* On Windows, `import_sample_data` should run in Cygwin, though we should make a PowerShell version so Cygwin isn't required.

-Running the server in `screen`
+Running the server in 'screen'
 ==============================

 You may find it convenient to run the server inside `screen`.
-From the project directory, run 'screen -c screenrc' to use the project's customized version.
+From the project directory, run `screen -c screenrc` to use the project's customized version.

 The server should start immediately and you'll see `Listening on 5500`.
 If you see `Error: listen EADDRINUSE`, you probably have another instance running.